xebialabs/xl-kube-workshop/part-1/lab-2-upgrade-release.md

-# Lab 2 - Upgrade Release 24.1.0
+# Lab 2 - Upgrade Release to 24.3.3

-In this lab we will upgrade the previous installation to Digital.ai Release 24.1.0.
+In this lab we will upgrade the previous installation to Digital.ai Release 24.3.3.

 Just start upgrade process by running: